-FAS 400 Product Development in the Fashion Industry
+CTE 4764 (formerly FAS 400) Product Development in the Fashion Industry

 This course thoroughly discusses the fashion merchandiser's role as a product line developer.
-We will explore the processes of apparel product development, including trend forecasting, color and fabric management, garment styling and line development, concept to product processes, developing the brand, business planning, and creative development.
-Students will research populations, synthesize data, formulate plans, and primary source markets to justify a ready-to-wear collection for a target market of their choice.
-Students will simultaneously learn how to utilize Adobe Illustrator to create technical drawings, fashion flats, and inspiration boards to create his/her product line for women, men, or children.
+We will explore the processes of apparel product development, including trend forecasting, color and fabric management, garment styling, and line development, concept-to-product processes, developing the brand, business planning, and creative development.
+Students will research populations, synthesize data, and formulate plans and primary source markets to justify a ready-to-wear collection for a target market of their choice.
+Students will simultaneously learn how to utilize and aimed toward a fulfilling work life, which is part of your overall plan for personal development.

-FAS 401 Professional Development in the Fashion Industry
+CTE 4091 (formerly FAS 401) Professional Development in the Fashion Industry

-This course is designed to educate students on the process of career planning and development.
+This course is designed to educate students on career planning and development.
 The process involves thoughtful self-assessment, career exploration, planning, and follow-through to secure an internship and later an entry-level position within the fashion industry.
-The philosophy of the course is that this process is ongoing, systematic, and aimed toward a fulfilling work life, which is part of your overall plan for personal development.
+The philosophy of the course is that this process is ongoing, systematic,